The Ultimate Guide to One Line Drawing & 129 Ideas For It

 • A cat

-If you’ve got some experience with One line drawing and are ready for a challenge, these intermediate-level ideas are perfect for you!
+If you’ve got some experience with single line drawing and are ready for a challenge, these intermediate-level ideas are perfect for you!
 These ideas require a bit more skill and practice but are still achievable with just one line.
 Try drawing a landscape with mountains and trees to practice drawing different natural elements.
-Draw a city skyline to experiment with different building shapes and sizes.
-Draw a bird in flight to practice drawing different bird poses.
-Draw a still life with fruit and a wine glass to practice drawing different shapes and shading.
-Draw a portrait of a loved one to experiment with different facial features and expressions.
-Draw a mermaid or a dragon to let your imagination run wild, or a unicorn to practice drawing different curved shapes.

 • A landscape with mountains and trees